Aggressive Driving Tickets in Arizona – Frequently Asked Questions

 If you are concerned about how an aggressive driving conviction could impact your job, you may want to review your company’s policies regarding criminal traffic convictions and consult an attorney about your specific situation.

-Can I set aside an aggressive driving conviction?
+Can I expunge an aggressive driving conviction?

-In the event you are convicted of aggressive driving, you can apply to the court to have the conviction set aside.
+First, you can apply to the court to have the conviction set aside.
 This application can be made anytime after all of the sentencing requirements have been completed.
 In most cases, this means after the fines have been paid.

 If the court grants the request, and it is at the court’s discretion, then the conviction is set aside.
 This means that if someone were to conduct a criminal background check, this charge would still be reflected there, but the disposition or outcome would say “set aside and dismissed” rather than show that you had been convicted.